phil65/PrettyQt/docs/index.md

   - Large set of validators, syntax highlighters, models and much more.

 PrettyQt basically is a wrapper for the whole Qt API (either on top of PySide6 or PyQt6).
+Perhaps it can be seen as a small python equivalent of KDE.

 The library contains a tree of mixins, with one mixin for each Qt class.
 These mixins also inherit from each other and are applied to the Qt classes.